tobyweed/MobileLighting/README.md

     - L0 - Lights on, windows closed
     - L1 - Lights on, windows opened
     - L2 - Lights off, windows opened

     Torch:
     - T0 - No lights on, windows closed
     - T1 - No ceiling lights on, umbrella light turned on in far left (from viewer) corner.
 Windows closed

     Flash:
     - F0 - No lights on, windows closed
     Also remember to take ambientBall images with the same lighting conditions.
 * Robot motion: Briefly describe the robot views (E.g.: Two lateral views about a foot apart.
 A little over 12 feet from the wall.)
 * Projector configuration: Briefly describe the projector positions (E.g.: Two large viewsonic projectors from two positions each.
 Proj0,2 are left projector, proj 1,3 are right projector.)

-Also create a scenePictures directory and store images of the projector and robot/camera positions.
-Make sure the images have descriptive names and are stored in jpg or png as opposed to heic format.
+Also *create a scenePictures directory and store images of the projector and robot/camera positions.* Make sure the images have descriptive names and are stored in jpg or png as opposed to heic format.
+[This website](https://heictojpg.com/) is an easy place to do that conversion.
+It is important to have at least one photo of every projector position and every camera position.
+It is also a good idea to have a photo of the whole scene, including the projectors, robot, and still life.

 ### Calibration